-The three-story home, located in the Manila suburb of Muntinlupa City, can house up to 10 residents (possibly up to 20 once remodeling is completed) and employs seven full-time staff, including house parents, a cook, a teacher, a psychologist and a social worker, as well as interns.
+The three-story home, located in the Manila suburb of Muntinlupa City, can house up to 10 residents and employs several full-time staff, including house parents, a cook, a teacher, a psychologist and a social worker.
 The team is led by Executive Director John Basiwa and Program Director Gela Basiwa, who manage the home’s day-to-day operations.

 “The home provides a comfortable and friendly environment for the children, and our staff gives them the guidance and love that they should have received from their family,” says Basiwa.
 “We believe these children can be healed from the pain of being neglected, orphaned and abandoned, and taught to become responsible and productive members of society.”

-Watch this short slideshow highlighting the vision that led to the launch of the Manila Children’s Home, as well as some new opportunities in the years ahead.
+Watch this short slideshow highlighting the vision that led to the launch of the Manila Children’s Home.

 The staff uses an acronym, DREAMS, to describe their goals for the boys:

 - Development: Acquire the skills and abilities required to navigate life successfully